pair-lab/pair-lab.github.io/content/publication/neurips2021_2/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: 35th Conference on Neural Information Processing Systems
+publication: 35th Conference on Neural Information Processing Systems (NeurIPS 2021)
-publication_short: Neurips 2021
+# publication_short: Neurips 2021

 abstract: Measuring and promoting policy diversity is critical for solving games with strong non-transitive dynamics where strategic cycles exist, and there is no consistent winner (e.g., Rock-Paper-Scissors).
 With that in mind, maintaining a pool of diverse policies via open-ended learning is an attractive solution, which can generate auto-curricula to avoid being exploited.
 However, in conventional open-ended learning algorithms, there are no widely accepted definitions for diversity, making it hard to construct and evaluate the diverse policies.
 In this work, we summarize previous concepts of diversity and work towards offering a unified measure of diversity in multi-agent open-ended learning to include all elements in Markov games, based on both Behavioral Diversity (BD) and Response Diversity (RD).
 At the trajectory distribution level, we re-define BD in the state-action space as the discrepancies of occupancy measures.
 For the reward dynamics, we propose RD to characterize diversity through the responses of policies when encountering different opponents.
 We also show that many current diversity measures fall in one of the categories of BD or RD but not both.
 With this unified diversity measure, we design the corresponding diversity-promoting objective and population effectivity when seeking the best responses in open-ended learning.
 We validate our methods in both relatively simple games like matrix game, non-transitive mixture model, and the complex Google Research Football environment.
 The population found by our methods reveals the lowest exploitability, highest population effectivity in matrix game and non-transitive mixture model, as well as the largest goal difference when interacting with opponents of various levels in Google Research Football.